eclipse-rcptt/rcptt-website/content/faq/pass-value.md

 ---
-title: How to pass a value to a test during its execution.
+title: How to pass a value to a test runtime
 slug: pass-value
 date: 2015-04-14
 ---